AssetRecon/AssetRecon.github.io/_posts/2018-07-22-cli_data_gem_project.markdown

 ---

-For my Ruby Data Gem Project I decided to write a a command line application that scrapes data from a website that provides live updates to cryptocurrency prices from cryptocurrency exchanges all around the world.
+For my Ruby Data Gem Project I decided to write a command line application that scrapes data from a website that provides live updates to cryptocurrency prices from cryptocurrency exchanges all around the world.

 The requirements for the project were as follows;